TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-12-23-5-things-i-improve-when-i-get-to-new-repository.md

                 - composer phpstan
 ```

-Is there one new directory `utils` to check?
+Is there one new directory `tests` to check?
 Just update `composer.json`:

 ```diff
  {